kokkos/ProgrammingGuide/abstract.md

 The proposal is largely inspired by work done in the Kokkos project - a C++ programming model for Performance Portability deployed by numerous HPC institutions to prepare their code base for the exascale class super computing systems.
-This paper describes the final design of mdspan, after a 5-year process to achieve consensus in the C++ community.
+This paper describes the final design of mdspan after a 5-year process to achieve consensus in the C++ community.
-In particular we will lay out, how the design addresses some of the core challenges of performance portable programming, and how its customization point allow a seemless extension into areas not currently addressed by the C++ standard, but which are of critical importance in the heterogeneous computing world of todays systems.
+In particular we will lay out how the design addresses some of the core challenges of performance portable programming, and how its customization point allow a seemless extension into areas not currently addressed by the C++ standard but which are of critical importance in the heterogeneous computing world of todays systems.
-Finally, we have provided a production-quality implementation of the proposal in its current (and likely final) form, and this work includes several benchmarks of this implementation aimed at demonstrating the zero-overhead nature of the modern design.
+Finally, we have provided a production-quality implementation of the proposal in its current form, and this work includes several benchmarks of this implementation aimed at demonstrating the zero-overhead nature of the modern design.